artsandmetaphysics/goodlifeodyssey/posts/2020-06-18-euthyphro-initial-impressions.md

 It is an important question, for if piety (or righteousness generally) exists apart from the gods, then one can imagine an absolute moral standard apart from the gods.

-The second passage implies that Socrates believes there is a mathematically simple definition of complex word such as "piety:"
+The second passage implies that Socrates believes there is a mathematically simple definition of complex word such as _piety_:

 > SOCRATES: If the pious is part of the just, we must, it seems, find out what part of the just it is.
 Now if you asked me something of what we mentioned just now, such as what part of number is the even, and what number that is, I would say it is the number that is divisible into two equal, not unequal, parts.
 Or do you not think so?
 > EUTHYPHRO: I do.